Submit Article

 Summary

-This case concerned the interpretation of Section 13(3)(a) of the Building and Construction Industry Security of Payment Act 2004 (SOPA), which requires an adjudication application to be made "within 7 days after the entitlement of the claimant to make an adjudication application first arises under section 12".
-The key issue was whether this seven-day period includes or excludes the day on which the entitlement to make the adjudication application first arises.
+The decision in H P Construction & Engineering Pte Ltd v Mega Team Engineering Pte Ltd [2023] SGHC 298 provides a definitive clarification on the computation of time for filing adjudication applications under the Building and Construction Industry Security of Payment Act 2004 ("SOPA").
+The central dispute revolved around the interpretation of Section 13(3)(a) of SOPA, which mandates that an adjudication application must be made "within 7 days after the entitlement of the claimant to make an adjudication application first arises under section 12."
+The High Court was tasked with determining whether this seven-day window includes or excludes the day on which the entitlement to file first arises.

 What Were the Facts of This Case?